 Two other Lowland regiments also saw service against the Rebels.
 Both Edinburgh and Glasgow raised volunteer regiments, the 80th and 83rd respectively.
 The 80th Edinburgh Volunteers were used to garrison New York, but some men were detached for special duties and captured at Yorktown.
 The 83rd Glasgow Volunteers helped repulse a French invasion of the Channel Islands in 1781.
 They were then sent to America where they also joined the New York Garrison.
 Both the 80th and 83rd refused to accept English recruits in response to some English regiments refusing to enlist Scots.

 The war in America also saw veterans of the Conquest of Canada taking up arms again.
 The 84th Royal Highland Emigrants was formed from Highlanders who had taken their discharges in North America in 1763 and their sons.
 The 84th played a key role in repelling the Rebel invasion of Canada during the war.
 They wore kilts and raccoon skin sporrans.
+Troops from both the 82nd and 84th had been earmarked to help seize the key Rebel fortifications at West Point in 1780 but the attack was called off when plans of rebel commander there, Benedict Arnold, plan to defect to the British were uncovered.

 In 1777 the Duke of Gordon raised the 81st Highlanders, which spent three years in Ireland on garrison duties – freeing up more experienced troops to fight the Rebels.
 The 77th Athole Highlanders were raised in 1778 and were also sent to Ireland.
 The regiment mutinied in 1781 when the Government tried to send it to India and was disbanded not long after.
 The Rebel/French victory in America saw the Glasgow Volunteers, Edinburgh Volunteers, Hamilton’s, Fraser’s, Macdonald’s, Gordons and the Royal Highland Emigrants all broken up.
 Another unit which did not survive the end of the war was the Scotch Brigade.
 The Netherlands sided with the American Rebels in 1783 and ordered the Brigade stripped of its Scottish identity – Dutch uniforms, orders in Dutch and Dutch parade music.
 That was too much for the Scots officers of the Brigade and they resigned.